9 Things to Know About Anodizing

 Anodizing is an electrochemical process wherein aluminum is placed in a liquid bath with an electric current flowing through it.
 This produces a chemical reaction that thickens the oxide layer on the surface of the aluminum, which in turn increases the materials durability.
 Anodizing can apply color to the metal or be applied as a clear finish.
 Anodizing in its modern form has not changed drastically since sulfuric acid anodizing was introduced in 1927.
 Its longevity is a testament to the strength of the process.

-There many reasons why engineers and designers choose anodizing as a finish.
+There are many reasons why engineers and designers choose anodizing as a finish.
 For one, the durability produced by anodizing is exceptional – it creates an extremely hard surface that will be far more resistant to scratches and wear compared to untreated aluminum.
 Also, once aluminum is anodized, it becomes resistant to corrosion, heat and electricity.
 Finally, the multitude of color options make anodizing an attractive choice for engineers and innovators who have specific aesthetic requirements.

 But, before opting for anodizing for your next custom electronic enclosures, parts or panels, there are nine key things you should know.

 Technically, anodizing can be applied on several different types of metal, including magnesium and titanium, but in terms of the metal we stock for your custom parts and enclosures, aluminum is your only option.
 Any of the aluminum Protocase offers can be anodized, provided it fits within the other limitations of the process.

 Aluminum extrusions allow you to create a custom extruded enclosure where you can easily mount PCB enclosures.
 While the 1U and 2U extrusions we stock are made of aluminum, we do not recommend anodizing for them.
 The extrusion’s 6063 aluminum is softer in nature, and doesn’t produce a quality anodized finish, especially around the areas where the extrusion was cut to size.